• Menu

 Q. What kind of food should I expect on the tour?

 A. Meals are usually served buffet-style at the hotels and include plenty of cooked vegetables, rice and meat (beef, chicken and pork).
-Vegetarians will have no issues finding enough to eat.
 Chile and cheese is the national dish of Bhutan and is often available at meals.
-Rice is always plain and vegetables are often served plain or with cheese.
+Rice is always served plain, and vegetables are often served plain or with cheese.

-Some people may have more severe symptoms but it usually doesn’t require high altitude medication.
+Some people may have more severe symptoms, but it usually doesn’t require high altitude medication.
 Rest and drinking lots of water will help stave off the effects of being at high altitude.

-Having said that, we do recommend that you speak to your doctor about any possible issues.
+Having said that, we do recommend you speak to your doctor about any possible issues.
 We recommend that our tour participants be fairly fit and expect to do light hiking throughout the journey.

-Q. Do I need to worry about mosquitoes and/or malaria in Bhutan?
+Q. Are there mosquitoes and/or malaria in Bhutan?

 A. While you may encounter a stray mosquito or two, malaria and Japanese encephalitis are not found in the areas you’ll be visiting in Bhutan.
 Given that we will be starting in Bangkok, however, we suggest that you consult your doctor about whether you should take malaria medication.

-Q. Do I need a walking stick?
+Q. Do I need a walking/hiking poles?

 Q. I get motion sickness.
 Will I be able to sit in the front of the bus on the tour?

 A. We do try to make our tour participants as comfortable as possible, so please tell your tour guide if motion sickness is an issue for you.
-We can’t guarantee the front seat of the bus every time as it really depends on how many people in the group tend towards motion sickness or have other medical issues where they may need a different seat.
-We suggest that you bring ginger, wrist bands or ask your doctor about a prescription to mitigate motion sickness symptoms.
+We can’t guarantee the front seat of the van or bus every time as it really depends on how many people in the group get motion sick or have other medical issues where they may need a different seat.

 3. HOTEL INFORMATION